SevenDante/RangeMaxQuery/README.md

 # RangeMaxQuery
 Famous range query algorithm.
 Querying is done on a binary tree & the time complexity for same is O(log n).
-Doin' brute force will result in O(n) which may exceed the time limit.
+Doin' brute force will result in O(qn) given total of q queries which may exceed the time limit.
 Binary Tree is constructed in O(n) time.
-Therefore total Querying time complexity will be O(qlog n), given total number of queries q which is much better than O(qn).
+Therefore total Querying time complexity will be O(qlog n), which is much better than O(qn).
 In this particular example we'll return the maximum of a given range(l,r) where(1<= (l,r) <= n).